HookturnDigital/advanced-forms-docs/Customizing-email-notifications.md

 https://hookturn.freshdesk.com/a/solutions/articles/44002348391

 ## How to add the current page title to the email notification on form submission
-Maybe set this up as a separate guide
-See [How to add the current page title to an email notification](How-to-add-the-current-page-title-to-an-email-notification.md)
+Maybe set this up as a separate guide given it is a bit more involved and has a few different approaches See [How to add the current page title to an email notification](How-to-add-the-current-page-title-to-an-email-notification.md)

 ## How to send email notifications to the current logged in user